• Skip to primary navigation

 1. In a large bowl or flat plate with high edges, take 2 cups of whole wheat flour.
 Add salt (optional).

 4. Make the dough smooth by kneading it with your fist.
 Add some water to your hand and knead.
 2-3 times.
 When you press your finger against the dough, it should leave an impression.
-This is the right consistency of the dough.
+This is the right consistency for the dough.

 7. Make balls from the dough by rotating between your palms.
-The balls will be the size of a golf ball, sightly larger in size than roti.
-Make the ball a bit flat.
+The balls will be the size of a golf ball, slightly larger in size than rotiMake the ball a bit flat.

 To make dough using a mixer, check out my recipe to make roti/paratha dough using kitchenaid stand mixer.